makinacorpus/makina-slides/plone/ploneconf2016-non-plone-dev.md

 # Presenter Notes

-you get a very though awakening
+Well, you will get a very though awakening

 .fx: extra-large